ak-1344/Birthday-3d/CUSTOMIZATION_GUIDE.md

 1. ✅ Check file names: `photo1.jpg`, `photo2.jpg`, etc.
 2. ✅ Verify files are in `src/assets/` folder
-3. ✅ Restart dev server after adding photos
+3. ✅ Check `photoCount` in `src/data.ts` matches number of photos
 4. ✅ Check browser console for loading errors

 ### Candles Not Matching Age?

-- Make sure `VITE_PERSON_AGE` is a number (no quotes)
+- Make sure `personAge` is a number (no quotes)
-- If using `VITE_CANDLE_COUNT`, it overrides the age
+- If using `candleCount`, it overrides the age

-### Environment Variables Not Working?
+### Changes Not Appearing?

-1. ✅ File must be named exactly `.env` (not `.env.txt`)
-2. ✅ Variables must start with `VITE_`
-3. ✅ Restart dev server after changing `.env`
-4. ✅ No spaces around `=` sign
+1. ✅ Make sure you saved `src/data.ts`
+2. ✅ Check the terminal for any build errors
+3. ✅ Hard refresh browser (Ctrl+Shift+R or Cmd+Shift+R)
+4. ✅ Clear browser cache if needed

 ## Deployment Checklist

 Before deploying your personalized site:

-- [ ] `.env` file is configured with correct information
+- [ ] `src/data.ts` is configured with correct information
 - [ ] All photos are added to `src/assets/`
 - [ ] Tested locally with `npm run dev`
 - [ ] Built successfully with `npm run build`
-- [ ] Environment variables configured in hosting platform
-- [ ] Photos are included in the deployment
+- [ ] All changes committed to your repository

 ## Security Note

+✨ **Good News**: Since we're using `src/data.ts` instead of environment variables, all your customization is part of the code and will be automatically included when you deploy!

-⚠️ **Important**: The `.env` file is in `.gitignore` and won't be committed to Git.
-This keeps personal information private.
-When deploying, you'll need to configure environment variables in your hosting platform's dashboard.
+No need to configure environment variables separately on your hosting platform.

 ## Need Help?